Part of the SEO audit

 What this check does

-SiteCurl reviews hreflang tags on the page and flags pages that do not declare them correctly.
-This is useful for sites with multiple language or regional versions that risk showing the wrong page to the wrong audience.
+SiteCurl reads hreflang tags on each page and flags pages that do not set them right.
+This helps sites with more than one language or region version avoid showing the wrong page to the wrong crowd.

-The check looks for <link rel='alternate' hreflang='...'> tags in the page head and validates the language and region codes used.
-It also checks whether the page includes a self-referencing hreflang tag, which is required for the hreflang set to be complete.
+The check looks for <link rel='alternate' hreflang='...'> tags in the page head and checks the language and region codes used.
+It also checks if the page has a self-set hreflang tag, which is needed for the hreflang set to be complete.

-SiteCurl flags pages where hreflang tags are present but incomplete, such as when a page declares alternates for three locales but is missing the return tag for one of them.
-Incomplete hreflang sets are treated as errors by most search engines.
+SiteCurl flags pages where hreflang tags exist but are partial.
+For instance, a page may list alternates for three locales but miss the return tag for one.
+Partial hreflang sets are treated as errors by most search tools.

 How this shows up in the real world

-Hreflang is a signal that tells search engines which version of a page to show based on the searcher's language and location.
-A user searching in French from Canada should see the French-Canadian version, not the US English version.
-Without hreflang, the search engine guesses based on content signals, which often leads to the wrong version ranking in the wrong market.
+Hreflang tells Google which version of a page to show based on language and location.
+A user searching in French from Canada should see the French-Canadian page, not the US English one.
+Without hreflang, Google guesses from content cues, which often leads to the wrong version ranking in the wrong market.

-The hreflang specification requires reciprocal links.
-If page A declares page B as an alternate, page B must also declare page A. If the return link is missing, search engines may ignore the entire hreflang set for those pages.
-This reciprocal requirement is the most common source of hreflang errors because it requires coordination across every localized version of every page.
+The hreflang spec requires return links.
+If page A lists page B as an alternate, page B must also list page A. If the return link is missing, Google may ignore the full hreflang set for those pages.
+This return-link rule is the top source of hreflang errors because it needs sync across each locale of each page.

-Hreflang tags can be implemented in three places: HTML link tags in the page head, HTTP headers, or the XML sitemap.
-HTML tags are the most common approach.
-Sitemap-based hreflang is useful for sites where modifying the HTML head is difficult, but the relationships still need to be complete and reciprocal.
+Hreflang tags can go in three places: HTML link tags in the page head, HTTP headers, or the XML sitemap.
+HTML tags are the most common.
+Sitemap-based hreflang works for sites where changing the HTML head is hard, but the links still need to be full and paired.

-The x-default hreflang value is a special code that designates a fallback page for users whose language or region does not match any declared alternate.
-It is optional but recommended for sites with a clear default version, such as an English-language page that serves all markets without a specific localization.
+The x-default hreflang value is a special code that names a fallback page for users whose language or region does not match any listed alternate.
+It is not required but is a good idea for sites with a clear default version, such as an English page that serves all markets with no local version.

 Why it matters

-Without hreflang, search engines may rank the wrong regional page or split signals across language variants.
-Visitors then land on the wrong currency, wrong spelling, or wrong legal copy, which hurts trust and conversion.
+Without hreflang, Google may rank the wrong regional page or split signals across language forms.
+Users then land on the wrong currency, wrong spelling, or wrong legal text.
+That hurts trust and sales.

-International SEO without hreflang is confusing.
-Google may decide to show your UK English page to US searchers, your French page to Belgian users searching in Dutch, or your Australian pricing page to users in Germany.
-Each mismatch is a lost opportunity: the user sees irrelevant content and either bounces or converts at a lower rate.
+Global SEO without hreflang is a mess.
+Google may show your UK page to US users, your French page to Dutch-speaking Belgians, or your Aussie pricing page to users in Germany.
+Each mismatch is a lost chance: the user sees the wrong content and either leaves or buys at a lower rate.

-Ranking signal consolidation is another benefit.
-Without hreflang, each localized version of a page competes independently in search.
+Signal merging is a bonus too.
+Without hreflang, each locale version of a page fights on its own in search.
 Links earned by the US version do not help the UK version.
-With hreflang, search engines understand these are the same page in different markets and can consolidate signals accordingly, improving rankings for all versions.
+With hreflang, Google knows these are the same page in new markets and can merge signals, lifting rankings for all versions.

 Who this impacts most

-Global e-commerce sites are the primary audience.
-A store selling in the US, UK, and EU needs hreflang to show the correct currency, shipping options, and legal notices for each market.
-A British shopper who lands on the US version sees prices in dollars and shipping estimates that do not apply, which kills trust.
+Global online stores are the main crowd.
+A store selling in the US, UK, and EU needs hreflang to show the right currency, shipping, and legal notices for each market.
+A British shopper who lands on the US version sees dollar prices and wrong shipping.
+That kills trust.

-SaaS companies with localized marketing sites need hreflang to prevent their English-language pages from outranking localized versions in non-English markets.
-Without it, the English version often wins because it has more links, even though the local version is more relevant to the searcher.
+SaaS firms with local marketing sites need hreflang to stop the English pages from outranking local versions in non-English markets.
+Without it, the English version often wins because it has more links, even though the local version is a better fit for the user.

-Content publishers with translated articles need hreflang to avoid duplicate-content confusion.
-If the same article exists in English, Spanish, and Portuguese, search engines need hreflang to understand these are translations, not copies.
-Without it, they may index only one version and ignore the rest.
+Content sites with translated articles need hreflang to avoid same-content confusion.
+If one article exists in English, Spanish, and Portuguese, Google needs hreflang to know these are translations, not copies.
+Without it, Google may index only one version and skip the rest.

 How to fix it

-Step 1: Add self-referencing and alternate hreflang tags to every localized page.
-Each page must declare itself with its own language code and list every other localized version as an alternate.
-If you have English, French, and German versions, each page needs three hreflang tags (one for each language including itself).
+Step 1: Add self and alternate hreflang tags to each locale page.
+Each page must list itself with its own language code and list all other locale versions.
+If you have English, French, and German, each page needs three hreflang tags (one per language, itself included).

-Step 3: Align canonical tags with hreflang.
-Each localized page should have a self-referencing canonical that matches the URL used in its hreflang tag.
-A page should not canonicalize to a different locale unless that locale is the preferred version.
+Step 3: Line up canonical tags with hreflang.
+Each locale page should have a self-set canonical that matches the URL in its hreflang tag.
+A page should not point its canonical to a new locale unless that locale is the main version.

-Step 4: Verify reciprocal links.
-Check every alternate page to confirm it links back.
-If the US English page declares a UK English alternate, the UK English page must also declare the US English page.
-Missing return links invalidate the entire hreflang set for those pages.
+Step 4: Check return links.
+Open each alternate page and confirm it links back.
+If the US English page lists a UK English alternate, the UK page must also list the US page.
+Missing return links void the full hreflang set for those pages.

 Common mistakes when fixing this

 Missing return tags.
-Hreflang must be reciprocal.
-If page A lists page B as an alternate but page B does not list page A, search engines may ignore the entire set.
-This is the single most common hreflang error.
+Hreflang must go both ways.
+If page A lists page B but page B does not list page A, Google may ignore the full set.
+This is the top hreflang error.

-Mixing canonicals and hreflang incorrectly.
-A page should not canonicalize to another locale unless that locale is genuinely the preferred version.
-If the French page canonicalizes to the English page, it tells search engines the French page should not be indexed independently.
+Mixing canonicals and hreflang the wrong way.
+A page should not point its canonical to a new locale unless that locale is the main version.
+If the French page points its canonical to the English page, it tells Google the French page should not be indexed on its own.

-Using hreflang on sites that do not have true alternates.
-Hreflang only helps when equivalent content exists in each declared language or region.
-A page that lists five language alternates but only has real content in two of them creates broken expectations for crawlers and users.
+Using hreflang on sites with no real alternates.
+Hreflang only helps when equal content exists in each listed language or region.
+A page that lists five language forms but only has real content in two of them sets up false hopes for crawlers and users.

-Forgetting x-default.
-Without an x-default fallback, searchers in unlisted regions may see an arbitrary version.
-Adding a default page ensures everyone has a reasonable starting point.
+Skipping x-default.
+Without an x-default fallback, users in unlisted regions may see a random version.
+Adding a default page gives each user a good starting point.

 How to verify the fix

-Run another scan and confirm the hreflang warning clears.
-Then inspect the page source on each alternate version to make sure the hreflang set is complete and consistent.
+Run a new scan and check that the hreflang warning clears.
+Then view the page source on each alternate to make sure the hreflang set is full and consistent.

-For a thorough check, visit each localized version and view the page source.
-Count the hreflang tags: every page should have the same number of tags (one per locale plus x-default if used).
-If the counts differ between pages, at least one version is missing a return link.
-Use Google Search Console's International Targeting report to see how Google interprets your hreflang setup.
+For a deep check, visit each locale version and view page source.
+Count the hreflang tags: each page should have the same count (one per locale plus x-default if used).
+If the counts differ, at least one version is missing a return link.
+Use Search Console's global targeting report to see how Google reads your hreflang setup.

 Example findings from a scan